Overtime & Wage Disputes

 Struggling with Unpaid Wages in NJ or PA?
 We Can Help!

 If you have been unfairly denied or cheated out of pay that your employer owes you, you are entitled to take action to recover it.
-Employers have a legal responsibility to pay their workers at least the minimum wage, and to pay for all hours worked — including overtime when it is due.
+Employers have a legal responsibility to pay their workers at least the minimum wage and to pay for all hours worked — including overtime when it is due.
 When they fail to do this, even accidentally, they should be held accountable so that employees receive the money they have earned.

-The Law Firm of Morgan Rooks, P.C. is committed to defending workers’ rights in any industry throughout New Jersey and Pennsylvania.
-Our overtime and wage dispute attorneys take on each case with passion, empathy, and a deep understanding of employee rights law.
+are committed to defending workers’ rights in any industry throughout New Jersey and Pennsylvania.
+Our overtime lawyer in New Jersey takes on each matter with passion, empathy, and a deep understanding of employee rights law.

 If you have a pay dispute and believe that your employer owes you missing wages, don’t hesitate to reach out to The Law Firm of Morgan Rooks, P.C..
 We will help determine whether your employer has violated the law and discuss your options for financial recovery.